On this page you will find information about examination at UiS.

 Special examination arrangements

-If you have a disability or a health problem that entails significant inconvenience during an exam, you may apply for special examination arrangements.
+If you have a disability, a health problem or reading and writing disabilities that entails significant inconvenience during an exam, you may apply for special examination arrangements.

 You may also apply for bilingual dictionary if Norwegian is not your mother tongue.